Blues Piano Lessons

 Essentially it’s just coming from a combination of the major pentatonic scale and the blues scale.

-I’m sure you’ve heard that one before?
+I’m sure you’ve heard this blues piano riff before?
 All right, have fun practicing this lick.
 See if you can throw this particular lick in to your music.

 And again if you like the sound of this lick and want to learn tons more…we have hundreds and hundreds of these licks inside The Breakthrough Blues DVD.